-In response to the outbreak of COVID-19, governments worldwide have enacted emergency measures to contain the spread of the virus.
-The ongoing COVID-19 pandemic has led to prolonged voluntary and mandatory building closures, business closures, government restrictions on travel, movement and gatherings, quarantines, curfews, self-isolation and physical distancing.
+The ongoing COVID-19 pandemic at various times has led to prolonged voluntary and mandatory building closures, business closures, government restrictions on travel, movement and gatherings, quarantines, curfews, self-isolation and physical distancing.
 The impact of these measures has led to a general slowdown of economic activity and has disrupted workforce and business operations in North America and other parts of the world.
 Such occurrences could have a material adverse effect on the demand for real estate, the ability of tenants to pay rent and the debt and equity capital markets.
-The duration and impact of the ongoing COVID-

-19 pandemic is unknown at this time, as is the efficacy of the government and central bank interventions.
-The pace of recovery following such occurrences cannot be accurately predicted, nor can the impact on the Trust's business and operations, real estate property valuations, securities, cash flows, results of operations and the Trust's ability to obtain additional financing or re-financing and ability to make distributions to unitholders.
+The duration and impact of the ongoing COVID-19 pandemic is unknown at this time, as is the efficacy of the government and central bank interventions.
+The permanence of recovery following such occurrences cannot be accurately predicted, nor can the impact on the Trust's business and operations, real estate valuations, securities, cash flows, results of operations and the Trust's ability to obtain additional financing or refinancing and ability to make distributions to unitholders.